AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 NUMBER
 ### Property: MatAbrv
-Get Material Abreviation of the ITEM Object.
+Get the Material Abreviation of the ITEM Object.

 No additional remarks available
 ##### Returns